benjmin-r/squeakyvessel.com/projects/index.md

 author: Benjamin Reittzammer
 ---

+### cto.coffee

+I'm publishing the <a href="https://cto.coffee/">CTO.coffee</a> podcast, where I chat and talk about the human side of technology.
+With other people, of course.

 ### Speaking

 I've been at various conferences over the last years and gave talks at some of them.
 And there's a [list of all my talks](/speaking/), with slides where it makes sense.

 ### Leader's Digest Archive